Drug Evaluation Committee 2012-13 Scope of Expedited Review

 Question

-Looking at the descriptions in GCP Article 28 and Article 31, I am not sure what is reviewed under expedited review (I have seen 2009-12, 2009-27, and 2011-43 ).
+Looking at the descriptions in GCP Articles 28 and 31, I am not sure what falls under the category of items to be reviewed by expedited review (I have seen 2009-12, 2009-27, and 2011-43 ).

-In Article 31, Paragraph 2, Guidance 3 of the GCP, "When the head of the site deems it necessary" means "a change that affects the conduct of the clinical trial, has the potential to be mentally or physically invasive to the subject, or increases the risk to the subject.
+In Article 31, Paragraph 2, Guidance 3 of the GCP, "When the Investigator Site Director deems it necessary" means "a change that affects the conduct of the clinical trial, has the potential to be mentally or physically invasive to the subject, or increases the risk to the subject.
 The definition is as follows.
 Therefore, "minor changes related to an ongoing clinical trial" (GCP Article 28, Paragraph 2, Guidance 2 (3) <4>), which are "changes that do not affect the conduct of the clinical trial, that are not likely to be mentally or physically invasive to subjects, and that do not increase the risk to subjects," as you mentioned in your question, are not subject to expedited It could be read as meaning that the clinical trial review committee review is not required in the first place.

 • Changes (or revisions) to the clinical trial protocol and other documents subject to review